dp-91/dp-91/README.md

 </p>

 ## - 🔭 I’m currently working on ...
-    1. React (Front End / SSR)
+    1. GCP - Certification

 ## - 🌱 I’m currently learning ...
-    2. Bun.sh <https://bun.sh/> (See the Future while you still have human eyes)
-    3. Python - (Automation) - PYAutoGui
-    4. Selenium - [Python/Node(JS)] - (Testing/WebScrappiong) - Chrome and Firefox WebDrivers
-    5. Intermediate+ SQL / Data Architecture - Local/Azure Sandboxing
+    2. Intermediate+ SQL / Data Architecture - Local/Azure Sandboxing

 ## - 📫 How to reach me: ...
     admin@dp91.io

-## - ⚡ Fun Facts

 <!--
 **dp-91/dp-91** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.